Astroshaper/AsteroidThermoPhysicalModels.jl/README.md

 ## Spin dynamics
-Thermal recoil torque (i.e. YORP effect) can be calculated based on a 3-dimensional shape of an asteroid.
+Based on the thermophysics of an airless rocky body, you can simulate the distribution of the surface temperature and thermal recoil torque on the body (i.e. YORP effect).
+The simulation can receive a 3-dimensional shape model of an asteroid (or local elevation model) in the Wavefront OBJ format (*.obj).

 ## Gravity calculation for asteoids
 Gravity filed of a constant-density polyhedron.